Iceland Hot Springs: How To Visit The Newest & Best Pools

 Address: Vitaslóð 1, 640 Húsavík, Iceland

-Geosea Geothermal Sea Baths is much further away, situated in North Iceland, making it an excellent addition to your itinerary if you plan on also visiting the Diamond Circle or, later, the Myvatn hot springs.
+Geosea Geothermal Sea Baths are much further away, situated in North Iceland, making it an excellent addition to your itinerary if you plan on also visiting the Diamond Circle or, later, the Myvatn hot springs.
 Overlooking Skjalfandi Bay from its cliffside locale, the hot spring spa offers stellar views from its pools, as well as a swim-up bar and restaurant.

 Address: Vök við Urriðavatn, 701 Egilsstaðir

-Vok Baths does not boast a sea view like the two spas above, but it does offer its own unique twist on the geothermal bathing experience: floating hot springs.
+Vok Baths do not boast a sea view like the two spas above, but it does offer its own unique twist on the geothermal bathing experience: floating hot springs.
 The spa features a series of man-made floating hot spring pools that sit within Lake Urridavatn in East Iceland.
 You reach the pools via a series of boardwalks that stretch out from the spa’s main building.
 Vok Baths is a relatively new addition to Iceland’s hot spring spa scene, as it just opened in 2019.

 Krauma Natural Geothermal Baths

 Krauma Natural Geothermal Baths are situated close to Reykjavik, about an hour’s drive away.
 Known for its relaxing and calm atmosphere, the spa offers six different hot spring baths, with an Icelandic farm-to-table restaurant and relaxation spaces throughout the property.
 All of the waters are sourced straight from Deildartunguhver, Europe’s most powerful hot spring.